 Initial transmission of a fragment of a fragmented MSDU/MMPDU, if no previous fragment of that MSDU/MMPDU was retransmitted, except for an MSDU/MMPDU fragmented into 16 fragments

-Transmission of an A-MPDU consisting of a single MPDU containing an A-MSDU or unicast Management MPDU, unless this is a retransmission of that MPDU
+Transmission of an A-MPDU consisting of a single MPDU containing an A-MSDU or individually addressed Management MPDU, unless this is a retransmission of that MPDU

 Transmission of an A-MPDU consisting of more than one MPDU, even if some or all of the MPDUs are retransmissions

-If the TXOP holder exceeds the TXOP Limit, it should use as high a PHY rate as possible to minimize the duration of the TXOP.”
+If the TXOP holder exceeds the TXOP Limit, it should use as high a PHY rate as possible to minimize the duration of the TXOP.

+NOTE -- The rules in this subclause apply to priority-downgraded MSDUs/A-MSDUs (see 9.19.4.2.1).
+In this case the TXOP Limit that applies is that of the AC to which the MSDUs/A-MSDUs have been downgraded.”